Dr. Forgan’s insight on dyslexia

 Dyslexia Testing

-Surprisingly, public schools don’t test for dyslexia.
+Surprisingly, most public schools don’t test specifically for dyslexia.
 We offer dyslexia testing starting at age 5.5 through young adult.
 Dyslexia testing identifies why your child struggles to read and the best reading curriculum to use to help.
 Ten different subtests are used for dyslexia testing.
 Most kids find the process enjoyable and it feels like school to them.
 Breaks are taken every 45 minutes or so.
 Parents receive a written report with specific recommendations.

 Contact us if you have concerns about dyslexia in your child.
 (561) 625-4125